DO I HAVE TO BE EDUCATED AND TRAINED IN WHMIS?

 The specific WHMIS education and training requirements are regulated by each occupational health and safety jurisdiction.
 You should contact the Labour Branch of Human Resources Development Canada if you work in a federal workplace, or the regulating body in your provincial and territorial jurisdictions to determine the exact nature of their WHMIS requirements.

-WHAT IS WHIMIS EDUCATION AND TRAINING?
+WHAT IS WHMIS EDUCATION AND TRAINING?

 Education and training under WHMIS (Workplace Hazardous Materials Information System) can be thought of as two separate parts.
 Education refers to the instruction of workers in general information such as how WHMIS works and the hazards of controlled products.
 Training refers to the instruction in site-specific information such as work and emergency procedures.
 Both education and training are an important part of understanding the hazards that may be present at your workplace.

-WHAT'S CONTAINED IN A WHIMIS TRAINING PROGRAM?
+WHAT'S CONTAINED IN A WHMIS TRAINING PROGRAM?

 Very simply, training typically has two parts: